inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 .. **V1** Ethernet VLANs are created by adding an extra header to Ethernet frames.
 The header contains VLAN tags.
 The VLAN-aware parts of the network filter traffic based on these VLAN tags.
 The VLAN-aware parts of the network filter traffic at interfaces, based on VLAN tags and VLAN ID.
 Each interface has a set of allowed VLAN IDs.
 Packets without VLAN tags are considered to be part of the native VLAN and are not filtered.

-Ethernet VLANs are created by assigning VLAN IDs to ethernet frames, by adding an extra header containing VLAN tags which store the VLAN ID.
-The VLAN-aware parts of the network filter traffic at interfaces, based on VLAN ID.
+Ethernet VLANs are created by assigning VLAN IDs to ethernet frames.
+This is done by adding an extra header (802.1q header) containing a VLAN tag that stores the VLAN ID.
+The VLAN-aware parts of the network (typically Ethernet switches) filter traffic at interfaces, based on this VLAN ID.
 Each interface has a set of allowed VLAN IDs.
 Packets without VLAN tags are considered to be part of the native VLAN (which can be allowed/disallowed as well).
-This mechanism removes connections from a physical network by filtering packets at the data link layer, but cannot create new connections.
+Interfaces can also remap VLAN IDs.
+The VLAN mechanism removes connections from a physical network by filtering packets at the data link layer, but cannot create new connections.

 .. and are not filtered.